TechMCDocs/pages/GameTick/Weather.md

 In this part, if daylight cycle is enabled, the world time will be increased by one & the time of day will change.

 ## What about lightning strikes?
-Lightning strikes don’t happen in this part of the tick but rather in the chunk part, which is the next part we’ll cover.
+Lightning strikes don’t happen in this part of the tick but rather in the chunk part.
+See [Game Tick](https://techmcdocs.github.io/pages/GameTick/) for more info.